Ceebox/Ceebox/README.md

 ## This is Chadderbox.

-### I am a Indie Game Developer.
-I am also very interested Maths, Programming and Physics.
+### I make games.
+I am also interested in Maths, Programming and Physics.
 I live in the UK and love Hockey and Video Games.

 - 🔭 I’m currently working on YouTube videos and games.
 - ⚡ Fun fact: I don't know what I am doing.